-6.2.5 - Customizing the Enrollment
+6.2.5 - Customizing the Enrollment / Registration

-The Connected Worker Platform provides enhancements that support coexistence of Evidian-integrated MES applications and Nymi-enabled Applications(NEAs) and provides Nymi Band users the ability to perform self re-enrollment of their Nymi Band or any active Nymi Band .
+The Connected Worker Platform provides enhancements that support the following functionality:

+- IT/OT support. - Coexistence of Evidian-integrated MES applications and Nymi-enabled Applications (NEAs) - User-driven self re-enrollment of their Nymi Band or any active Nymi Band.